ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 #### The SystemLink login redirect URL

 !!! note ""
-    Use the following URL to configure your provider:
+    Use the following URL to configure the login redirect url for your provider:

     ```url
     [protocol]://[systemlink-dns]/login/openidc-redirect

+    ```

+#### The SystemLink front channel logout URL

+This configuration is optional for OpenID Connect providers who support front channel logout.

+!!! note ""
+    Use the following URL to configure the front channel logout URL your provider:

+    ```url
+    [protocol]://[systemlink-dns]/login/openidc-redirect?logout=get

     ```